misnard/Podcast-rss-generator-from-folder/README.md

 (Media players such as iTunes are also able to edit those tags, FYI)

 ### Sources
-The XSL template is shamelessly copied from https://github.com/TheCraigHewitt/Seriously-Simple-Podcasting
+The XSL template is shamelessly copied (and updated) from https://github.com/TheCraigHewitt/Seriously-Simple-Podcasting